wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 The live region attribute is set to `polite` so that means it won't interrupt TalkBack if it is currently announcing something but if it is important that it gets announced it can be set to `assertive`.
 This should be used sparingly.

+In addition to live region, another consideration, is to ensure that views that are being dynamically altered are having their content descriptions updated.
+A good example is a single button, that represents a "Play/Stop" behavior.
+Imagine the content description for this control in the "Play" state being "Allows you to start the Media Player" when the button actually says "Stop".

 ### <a name="spoken-order"></a>Traversal/Spoken Order

 The reading order of the views are determined by the order in which XML elements are declared.
 There might be times when this order doesn't translate to a natural-sounding utterance by TalkBack so the order can be modified using these two attributes.